-I am glad to inform you that access can be granted to the content of all 8 documents.
+I am glad to inform you that access can be granted to the content of all 16 documents.
 However, some personal data have been withheld in accordance with Article 4(1)(b) of Regulation 1049/2001.
-In line with the Commission's commitment to ensure transparency and accountability6, the names of the Members of Cabinet are disclosed.
+In line with the Commission's commitment to ensure transparency and accountability6, the names of the Members of Cabinet as well as the names of senior management of the Commission (at Director level and above) are disclosed.